 Civil Engineering student Xiaoxiao Ding was shot for Imperial's Regular Giving Direct Mail appeal in June 2017; she’s also a former telephone campaign caller.

 Information for East Asian students

 "Studying at Imperial immerses you in the vibrant atmosphere in South Kensington, right in the epicentre of London.
 When I arrived here I quickly settled in and found it easy to become part of the College community.
 I have loved my time here so far and working as a President’s Ambassador have been lucky enough to get involved in some of the public events that the College organises throughout the year, which has made it even easier for me to make new friends outside my Department."

 Vanessa Ho (Hong Kong)

 As a student in London, you'll be welcomed into a city where over 300 languages are spoken and where over 100,000 students from 200 countries come to study each year.

-Imperial is the most international university in the UK, and the fifth most international in the world.
-Each year we welcome students from over 130 countries.
+Imperial is ranked as one of the UK's most international universities and located in the central heart of the Best Student City in the World – London.
+Each year we welcome students from over 100 countries.

 In addition, the College is very active in the East Asia region, with several key institutional partners particularly in China and South Korea.

 An undergraduate degree at Imperial normally lasts three years for a Bachelor’s level qualification or four years for an integrated Master’s.